 - 8.1.
 The All Level Crossing Risk Model (ALCRM) is a comprehensive and complex risk calculation model used to assess quantitative risk at level crossings consistently and accurately. - 8.2.
 Risk assessment of level crossings in Great Britain originated in 1993 when British Railways Board began a programme of research.
 ALCRM's development was based on this extensive research and the subsequent risk assessment approaches that had been adopted since the early 1990s. - 8.3.
 First introduced in 2007, ALCRM was developed through a collaborative partnership between Rail Safety & Standards Board (RSSB), Network Rail and Arthur D Little (ADL).
 It is recognised by the ORR as the level crossing risk ranking tool for all level crossings under Network Rail's management and is acknowledged to provide a good overview of risk priorities. - 8.4.
 ALCRM's main purpose is to support Network Rail's management of level crossing risk by providing a consistent methodology for assessing the safety risks to crossing users, train passengers and train staff at level crossings on Network Rail controlled infrastructure. - 8.5.
 ALCRM is a quantitative risk model that also incorporates qualitative commentary to document decision making and record observations relevant to the safety risk management of level crossing assets.
 ALCRM not only enables risk to be calculated and measured, it also helps to calculate the effect of risk control solutions by modelling the benefits as revised scenarios. - 8.6.
 ALCRM's calculated levels of risk are used as one part of Network Rail's overall risk management process, informing Network Rail of the relative risks of different level crossings and supporting, in conjunction with structured expert judgement, business decisions on crossing upgrades and closures. - 8.7.
-ALCRM has been calibrated (i.e. setup to be representative of real-world levels of risk) using data from the rail industry's Safety Management Information System (SMIS) and from the RSSB's Safety Risk Model (SRM).
-SMIS is a repository database used by Railway Group members to record details of all safety related events which occur on Network Rail managed infrastructure.
-In relation to level crossings, SMIS is searchable to identify safety events such as accidents and incidents

-(including near miss events).
+ALCRM has been calibrated (i.e. setup to be representative of real-world levels of risk) using data from the rail industry's Safety Management Intelligence System (SMIS) and from the RSSB's Safety Risk Model (SRM).
+SMIS is a repository database used by RSSB's members to record details of all safety related events which occur on the rail network.
+Various legal drivers and industry standards exist to ensure that data from SMIS is accessible to all rail companies managing infrastructure or operating trains and that they report data into the system.
+In relation to level crossings, SMIS is searchable to identify safety events such as accidents and incidents (including near miss events).
 It records detailed information related to these events including: date, time, location, level crossing type and a narrative of the incident itself.
 The SRM uses the incident data (or precursors) from the safety events within SMIS to calculate the actual levels of risk for each type of level crossing.
 These baseline risk levels, found against each core crossing type in ALCRM, underpin the calculations of the risk model.
 SRM calculated risk is used by the rail industry as a measure of system risk on the network; of which level crossings are but one element.